loopbackio/loopback-governance/docs/project-charter.md

 trusts that they are capable for seeking feedback and consensus on non-trivial contributions.
-This role provides permissions to merge pull requests in the Project's Git Repositories, and dedicated communication channels with the LoopBack TSC.
+This role provides permissions to merge pull requests in the Project's Git Repositories, and dedicated communication channels with the rest of the LoopBack maintainer community.
 Nomination for the role is done in accordance with [maintainer-nomination.md](./maintainer-nomination.md).

 ## Section 5: Definitions (optional)